 *Data was recorded throughout a span of 29 days.
 We tried to normalize the data as much as possible by excluding holidays, events, anything out of the ordinary.

 Results: The red route was drafted from survey responses sent out to the entire company.
 The responses helped us narrow down tools that we should focus on.
-The user personas were also drafted from they survey responses that asked for the participant’s current roles within the company.
-The “most popular links selected”, helped us determine which links were obsolete, and which were still in effect within the quick link and related site sectors.
+The user personas were also drafted from the survey responses that asked for the participant’s current roles within the company.
+The “most popular links selected”, helped us determine which links were obsolete, and which were still in effect within the quick link and related site sections.

 [Hard Mock 1st Iteration, presented to project manager.]